 - assistance dogs are welcome

-- children aged 2 and under are free of charge
+- children aged under 3 years are free of charge

 - baby changing facilities available